fortify-presales/IWA/README.md

 Then you can start a scan using the following:

 ```
-"WEBINSPECT_INSTALL_DIR\WI.exe" -s ".\etc\DefaultSettings.xml" -macro ".\etc\Login.webmacro" -u "-i/" -ep ".\target\wi-ring2park-web.fpr" -ps 1008
+"WEBINSPECT_INSTALL_DIR\WI.exe" -s ".\etc\DefaultSettings.xml" -macro ".\etc\Login.webmacro" -u "-i/" -ep ".\target\wi-iwa.fpr" -ps 1008
 ```

 This will start a scan using the Default Settings and Login Macro files provided in the `etc` directory.
 It will run a "Critical and High Priority" scan using the policy with id 1008.
 Once completed you can open the WebInspect "Desktop Client" and navigate to the scan created for this execution.

-An FPR called `wi-ring2park-web.fpr` will be available in the `target` directory.
+An FPR called `wi-iwa.fpr` will be available in the `target` directory.
 You can generate a PDF report from this file using `ReportGenerator` or upload it to Fortify SSC or Fortify on Demand.

 There is an example Windows `.bat` file that you can use to run `WI.exe` and produce a PDF report.